-As a global company, Applied is subject to taxation in the United States and various other jurisdictions.
+Applied is subject to taxation in the United States and various other jurisdictions.
 Significant judgment is required to determine and estimate worldwide tax liabilities.
-Applied's future provision for income taxes and tax rates could be affected by numerous factors, including changes in the: (1) applicable tax laws; (2) amount and composition of pre-tax income in jurisdictions with differing tax rates; (3) plans to indefinitely reinvest certain funds held outside of the U.S.; and (4) valuation of deferred tax assets and liabilities.
-As of January 31, 2016, Applied intends to indefinitely reinvest approximately \$1.7 billion of cash, cash equivalents and marketable securities held by non-U.S. subsidiaries and does not plan to repatriate these funds.
+Applied's future provision for income taxes and effective tax rates could be affected by numerous factors, including changes in: (1) applicable tax laws; (2) amount and composition of pre-tax income in jurisdictions with differing tax rates; (3) plans to indefinitely reinvest certain funds held outside of the U.S.; and (4) valuation of deferred tax assets and liabilities.
+As of May 1, 2016, Applied intends to indefinitely reinvest approximately \$1.9 billion of cash, cash equivalents and marketable securities held by non-U.S. subsidiaries and does not plan to repatriate these funds.
 Applied would need to accrue and pay U.S. taxes if these funds were repatriated.

 Consistent with the international nature of its business, Applied conducts certain manufacturing, supply chain, and other operations in Asia, bringing these activities closer to customers and reducing operating costs.
-Applied has received authorization to use tax incentives that provide that income earned in certain countries outside the U.S. will be subject to tax holidays or reduced income tax rates.
+In certain jurisdictions outside the United States, tax holidays or reduced income tax rates have been granted to Applied.
 To obtain the benefit of these tax incentives, Applied must meet requirements relating to various activities.
 Applied's ability to realize benefits from these incentives could be materially affected if, among other things, applicable requirements are not met or Applied incurs net losses for which it cannot claim a deduction.

-In addition, Applied is subject to regular examination by the Internal Revenue Service and other tax authorities, and from time to time initiates amendments to previously filed tax returns.
+In addition, Applied is subject to examination by the Internal Revenue Service and other tax authorities, and from time to time amends previously filed tax returns.
 Applied regularly assesses the likelihood of favorable or unfavorable outcomes resulting from these examinations and amendments to determine the adequacy of its provision for income taxes, which requires estimates and judgments.
 Although Applied believes its tax estimates are reasonable, there can be no assurance that the tax authorities will agree with such estimates.
 Applied may have to engage in litigation to achieve the results reflected in the estimates, which may be time-consuming and expensive.
-There can be no assurance that Applied will be successful or that any final determination will not be materially different from the treatment reflected in Applied's historical income tax provisions and accruals.
+There can be no assurance that Applied will be successful or that any final determination will not be materially different from the treatment reflected in Applied's historical income tax provisions and effective tax rates.